gordonmurray/php-docker/readme.md

-# Learn to deploy a PHP script to a local Kubernetes cluster using Helm
+# Deploy a PHP script to a local Kubernetes cluster using Helm

 ## Install micro k8s